-You get to pick a prize from the treasure box.
+Each of you gets to pick a prize from the treasure box.

 Exactly!
-You get to pick a prize from the treasure box.
-Then, you get a new Treasure Map.
+You each get to pick a prize from the treasure box.
+Then, your group will get a new Treasure Map.

-I like the way you're following our Pirate Math rules right now.
-You're using your inside voice, staying seated, and following my directions.
-You earn a treasure coin for your Treasure Map!
-(Give student coin.)
+I like the way you're all following our Pirate Math rules right now.
+You're using your inside voices, staying seated, following my directions, and raising your hands.
+So, your group earns a treasure coin for your Treasure Map!
+(Give students first coin.)